river-wind/CarND_T3P3_SystemIntegration_NullSet/README.md

 ### On Carla

-For the project's initial submition, the project code was tested on Carla and recorded as a ROSbag and a simple video.
+For the project's initial submition, the project code was tested on Carla ad successfully recognized the stoplight and managed wayfinding and system control in the real world.
+This test recorded as a ROSbag output data and an-cabin video.
 The test video can be seen here:

 ![./imgs/SelfDrivingCarTestonChurchLotwithStopLights.png](./imgs/SelfDrivingCarTestonChurchLotwithStopLights.png)
 https://youtu.be/zqPEY4eTgrw   Video of the project running on Carla in the rain